amrios/z370-g_vanilla/README.md

 * Ethernet, might have to play with ethernet options to obtain > 100Mb full duplex
 > System Preferences > Network > Ethernet > Advanced... > Hardware, then fiddle around if your speeds seem low.
 * CPU power management
-* Audio via USB DAC via AppleUSBAudioDevice
+* Audio on-board + external DAC
 * SIP
-* Multi-monitor, up to 4.
-Hot-plugging sometimes works, but will always fail if not monitors are plugged in on boot.
+* Multi-monitor, up to 4 tested.
+Hot-plugging sometimes works, but will always fail if monitors are not plugged in on boot.
 * DRM with HW acceleration, full support
 * Functions with iServices with proper SMBIOS configuration.
 Config in repo has identifing information removed.
 * FileVault